gkmohomed/cybersecurity-assessment-lab/README.md

 Observation: ZAP reported that the identified page did not set a Content-Security-Policy response header.

-Recommendation: Configure the web/server stack to send an appropriate CSP policy.
+Recommendation: Configure the web/server stack to return an appropriate CSP policy.

-Finding 3 - Cookie No HttpOnly Flag
+Finding 3 — Cookie No HttpOnly Flag

 Risk: Low